esmBot/esmBot/readme.md

 Finally, fill in the info inside `.env.example`, rename it to `.env`, and run `app.js`.

+If you need any help with setting up the bot locally, feel free to ask in the #self-hosting channel on the [esmBot Support server](https://discord.gg/vfFM7YT).

 ## Credits
 Icon by [Stellio](https://twitter.com/SteelStellio).
 All images, sounds, and fonts are copyright of their respective owners.